Sairsey/manga-reader/README.md

 ### Product description
 MangaJet is an app for reading manga.
 Our team aims to make reading manga easier.
 The app is an aggregator of several manga sites.
 List of features:
-+ Reading feature: User can read manga freely if internet connection is stable
++ Reading: User can read manga freely if internet connection is stable
-+ Searching feature: User can find specific manga by its name
++ Searching: User can find specific manga by its name
-+ Recommendation feature: User gets reccomendations based on readed manga
++ Recommendation: User gets reccomendations based on readed manga
-+ History feature: User's reading history is saved
++ History: User's reading history is saved
-+ Downloading feature: User can download specific chapters of manga to local storage
++ Downloading: User can download specific chapters of manga to local storage
-+ Authorization feature: User can log in to sites that we parse to get manga, so user gets acces to age-restricted manga
++ Authorization: User can log in to sites that we parse to get manga, so user gets acces to age-restricted manga
 ### Description of advantages over peers
-In comperison with other manga reader applications (for example, mobile version of mangalib, Manga Reader Comic Reader) MangaJet has next advantages:
+In comperison with other manga reader applications (for example, mobile version of mangalib, Manga Reader Comic Reader) MangaJet has following advantages:
 + MangaJet supports recommendation system based on tags system that recommends manga not from one source but from all availible.
-This is our unique feature
+This is our killer feature
-+ No ads or monitization methods (for now)
++ No ads or monetization methods (for now)
 + Authorization feature is also something unique for manga readers
 + Other manga readers in our opinion have primitive and outdated design.
 Our team thinks that our design is more modern and convenient.
-We want to use only eye pleasing colors in nice color combination and refrain from using an acute angles in design.
+We want to use only eye pleasing colors in nice color combination and refrain from using an acute angles in design
 ## Staff
 + Kozhevnikova Diana
 + Kungurov Fedor